alan-turing-institute/vehicle-grid-integration-webapp-private/infrastructure/README.md

 1. API: [deploy_azurewebapp_api.yaml](../.github/workflows/deploy_azurewebapp_api.yaml)
 2. Frontend: [azure-static-web-apps-salmon-forest-09e32d403.yml](../.github/workflows/azure-static-web-apps-salmon-forest-09e32d403.yml)

 These use secrets from the GitHub repo to authenticate against Azure.
 To set the secrets follow the [GitHub instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
-Terraform will output the secrets when we run
+Terraform will have created appropriate secrets for us.
+To get these values run:

 ```bash
 terraform output